ROSSROSALES/rossrosales/README.md

 Software Engineer
 -----------------

 I am a self-taught programmer with a background working as a Emergency Registered Nurse.
-I have formal education in Data Science with UofT/UW.
 I have found my passion to help people in a broader scope through technology.
 I search for any opportunity to lend a hand!

 * 🌍  I'm based in United States
 * ✉️  You can contact me at [ross.erosales@gmail.com](mailto:ross.erosales@gmail.com)